Tue July 31, 2012

-“Everyone is at risk for getting this and, fortunately, only a few will develop the severe illness.
-But it is preventable, and it can be deadly,” said Dr. Phil Huang, medical director of the Austin/Travis County Health and Human Services Department.
+“Everyone is at risk for getting this and, fortunately, only a few will develop the severe illness but it is preventable and it can be deadly," Dr. Phil Huang, Medical Director of the Austin/Travis County Health and Human Services Department, says.

 Huang says the outbreak is especially concerning because West Nile season doesn’t even typically begin until late summer.
-It lasts through early winter when colder weather kills off mosquitoes.
+It lasts through early winter when colder weather kills off mosquitos.

 Huang believes this year has been worse for West Nile simply because the mosquito population is larger because we had a mild winter and a wet spring and summer.

 AM Update 7/24/12